Attention span: Testing the effect on different types of media

-The rise of short-form videos has been on an exponential rise, with platforms such as TikTok, Instagram, and Facebook Reels having the attention of everyday individuals.
+The rise of short-form videos has been exponential, with platforms such as TikTok, Instagram, and Facebook Reels having the attention of everyday individuals.
 These platforms have given new information on the way the public consumes media and the effect it has on attention span.
 A study was done in 2024 that found that students who consistently watch short-term videos struggle with memory-based academic work.
 The study was done by researchers collecting data using a survey and a digital attention test to study how social media would affect their habits, the way they use social media, and how their grades are affected by it.
 The survey asked about the daily usage, the student GPA, and their usual concentration struggles.
 The students averaging around 3 hours of screen time and with a 2.8 GPA, had a significantly shorter attention span, with heavy users having slower reaction times and being more prone to making errors in their academic life.
 Due to the nature of short-form videos, the brain of the students got used to the constant stimulation of the videos and quick content switches.
 In conclusion, this article shows evidence of the damage of short-form videos and the correlation between short-form videos and undergraduate students' academic performance.

 Platforms that offer such content are designed for the focus to keep the consumer engaged with the content, with a very accurate algorithm that tailors to your content preferences.
 Studies that have been made on such technology report that the different social media layouts, which are matrix, masonry, and linear, have varying effects.
-Matrix layouts have an impact on the consumer’s attention span by increasing attention but reducing focus duration.
+Matrix layouts have an impact on the consumer's attention span by increasing attention but reducing focus duration.
 In contrast, linear layouts enhance sustained attention but limit scope, and masonry layouts offer a middle ground of the three layouts.
 These layouts influence the visual attention quality (VAQ), which measures how these designs maintain the user focus and engagement compared to fragmented viewing.
-These experiments illustrate how certain media might affect users’ attention span by the type of layout users are exposed to.
+These experiments illustrate how certain media might affect users' attention span by the type of layout users are exposed to.

 Another study was done through a validated questionnaire.
 While it does not show major effect on one's attention span, it creates a useful tool to extract information for future research, as it proved itself to be useful when questioning patients.